a3ramesh/cse15l-lab-reports/labreport4.md

 In order to clone a fork of the repository, I simply type ```git clone https://github.com/ucsd-cse15l-s23/lab7 <enter>```.
 However, when I do this, it says the following:
 ![Screenshot (55)](https://github.com/a3ramesh/cse15l-lab-reports/assets/130017333/23248b2b-c297-48d2-866e-ab664ef016e1)
-What it says is that the lab7 directory already exists in my downloaded files.
+What it says is that the lab7 directory already exists in my downloaded directories.
 For the purposes of this assignment, I am going to remove this directory so that I can start over again.
 The way to do this is with the ```rm -rf``` command.
 After typing ```rm -rf lab7 <enter>```, I will successfully remove the lab7 directory.
 ![image](https://github.com/a3ramesh/cse15l-lab-reports/assets/130017333/15bb5033-7223-4788-ad8c-d365db566e29)
 As you can see, after I typed ```rm -rf lab7 <enter>```and typed ``ls <enter>`` to view the subdirectories in the current working directory, lab7 is no longer there.
 So the directory was successfully removed.
 Now I can type ```git clone https://github.com/ucsd-cse15l-s23/lab7``` again to clone the repository.